 Pastor Jack and his wife Debra have served God full-time for 27 years in Taiwan.
-In 2011, they moved to Taiping, Taiwan’s second-largest city and home to 2.82 million people, to start a new church.
+In 2011, they moved to Taiping, a district in Taichung, Taiwan’s second-largest city and home to 2.82 million people, to start a new church.
 Jack comes from a working-class background and Debra cares deeply for disadvantaged people.
 So, they started a church that provides a community service for these groups.
 They have worked with several cross-cultural workers, most recently, OMF worker Sarah Melbourne.

 Sarah headed to Taiwan from Scotland in February 2018.
 After completing full-time language study in February 2020, she moved to part-time language study, while serving in Pastor Jack’s church.